RascalTwo/express-handler-tracker/README.md

 Tracks activities your Express application does - middlewares, responses, etc - allowing you to visualize all of these events and changes in a network graph, for both debugging and architectural understanding.

-> Despite being able to collect a large deal of information statically, this is not a static-analysis tool, views for example need to be evaluated in order to be rendered.

 ## Quickstart

 ```shell